 Phase I Construction Is Underway!

-Thanks to the outpouring of support from generous donors, the site of the apartment village is abuzz with activity—backhoes and payloaders moving earth and digging foundations, cement being poured, materials being delivered, and great anticipation of the buildings starting to rise up.
-To accommodate interest far and wide, a live feed from the top of Randolph Hall will be accessible by early May for all to view the progress being made.
+Thanks to the outpouring of support from generous donors, the site of the apartment village is abuzz with activity—backhoes and payloaders moving earth and digging foundations, cement being poured, materials being delivered, and great anticipation of the buildings under construction.

 View of campus from Student Apartment Village.

 Students Excited for Fall 2019 Occupancy